engula/engula/docs/design.md

 ## Overview

 Engula is a cloud-native storage engine.
-Engula aims to provide reliable and high-performance storage with minimal cost.
+Engula aims to provide reliable and high-performance storage service with minimal cost on cloud platforms.
+Cloud platforms provide elastic resources that can be provisioned and de-provisioned on demand, which opens a wide range of opportunities to re-architect the storage engine to exploit it.
-To achieve this goal, Engula is designed from scratch to take full advantage of elastic resources.
+To achieve this goal, Engula is designed from scratch to take full advantage of elastic resources on these platforms.

+Engula unbundles components of a classic storage engine into single-function units.
+For example, some units are responsible for data storage, while some are responsible for command execution.
+Each unit is a lightweight container that runs on a node and possesses a certain amount of resources on that node.
+Nodes are provisioned from the running platform and constitute a unified resource pool for units.
+That said, Engula can be regarded as a unit orchestration system that provides storage service as a whole.

 The design principles of Engula are as follows:

-- Make it simple and reliable, then make it cost-effective and high-performance.
+- Make it simple and reliable first, then make it cost-effective and high-performance.
-- Make it smart that requires minimal operation and configuration.
+- Make it smart enough that requires minimal operation and configuration.
 - Avoid external dependencies that are not built-in the platforms.

 ## Data Model

+Despite being cloud-native, Engula is still a general-purpose storage engine.
 Engula exposes a semi-structured data model with rich data types to support diverse applications.

 An Engula deployment is called a universe.